 The outer trails of the park form a figure 8 around the two small lakes, with a few interconnecting pathways.
 The area also connects to the Parkway Trail, a 20 km paved path connecting several of Nanaimo’s beautiful parks.

-Within Colliery Dam, the trails are varied in topography as well as difficulty.
-You will find paved sections, a few bridges, walkways with stairs, bridges built specifically for mountain biking, as well as mulched wooded trails.
+Within Colliery Dam, the trails vary in topography and difficulty.
+You will find paved sections, a few bridges, walkways with stairs, bridges built specifically for mountain biking, and mulched wooded trails.
 These wooded trails have a few beautiful large trees scattered throughout.

 Finding the Waterfalls

-The first waterfall is actually a spillway from the dam, but still quite pretty to view.
+The first waterfall is a spillway from the dam, but it is still quite pretty.

-Heads towards the first bridge as you follow the paved path to your left when leaving the parking area off Wakesiah Avenue.
+Head towards the first bridge as you follow the paved path to your left when leaving the parking area off Wakesiah Avenue.
 The spillway you see under this bridge is the first waterfall.
-Take the dirt path down the hill on the left hand side of the bridge and follow the spillway to the bottom.
+Take the dirt path down the hill on the left-hand side of the bridge and follow the spillway to the bottom.
 This path is quite steep and out of park boundaries.

-To find Granny Falls, you first need to find the large culvert that allows Chase River to flow underneath the Parkway.
-It’s so large, in fact, there is a wide concrete walkway inside the culvert.
-And if you enjoy graffiti art, this tunnel is full of it (both good and not so good)!
+To find Granny Falls, you must first find the large culvert that allows Chase River to flow underneath the Parkway.
+It's so large there is a wide concrete walkway inside the culvert.
+And if you enjoy graffiti art, this tunnel is full of it (both good and not-so-good)!

-You’ll find the culvert by heading to the highest point in the park and also where the wooden pedestrian bridge and walkway is found near the upper lake.
-On the parks map, this upper lake is called “Middle Colliery Dam”.
+You'll find the culvert by heading to the highest point in the park and also where the wooden pedestrian bridge and walkway are found near the upper lake.
+On the park's map, this upper lake is called “Middle Colliery Dam.”
 After crossing the wooden walkway, locate the culvert ahead of you.
 Walk through the culvert and continue to follow the dirt trail for a short distance to Granny Falls.
-If these directions don’t work, find Chase River within the park and follow it upstream.
+If these directions don't work, find Chase River within the park and follow it upstream.

 Dog Park

-The dog park is located at the upper lake, AKA “Middle Colliery Dam”.
+The dog park is at the upper lake, AKA “Middle Colliery Dam.”
 The trail that loops around this portion of the dam is an off-leash area.
 Many families enjoy walking their dogs in this section.

-The parking area closest to the dog park is off of Nanaimo Lakes Road.
-This parking area also leads you directly out to a bridge between the two dams.
+The parking area closest to the dog park is off Nanaimo Lakes Road.
+This parking area also leads you to a bridge between the two dams.

 Wheelchair Accessibility

-The best wheelchair access is from the parks main entrance off of Wakesiah and Sixth Street.
+The best wheelchair access is from the park's main entrance off Wakesiah and Sixth Street.
 This paved parking lot gives you access to a hard-packed and level asphalt path that leads you to the first lake.

 Negatives about this Park

-I’d be remiss if I didn’t mention a few of the negative aspects of this park.
+I'd be remiss if I didn't mention some of this park's negative aspects.

-- Although the city is trying to update this “University District”, Harewood is a well-known high crime area (petty crime).
-Please don’t leave anything of value in your vehicle when you park.
+• Although the city is trying to update this “University District,” Harewood is a well-known high-crime area (petty crime).
+Please don't leave anything of value in your vehicle.

-- The park is surrounded by busy roads, including the Parkway (Hwy 19).
-This means that vehicle traffic noise is quite evident throughout most of the park.
+• The park is surrounded by busy roads, including the Parkway (Hwy 19).
+This means that traffic noise is quite evident throughout most of the park.

-Have you been to this park?
+Have you been to Colliery Dam Park?
 Did you find Granny Falls?
 Let us know about your experience in the comment section below.
 To save this article for future use, please pin this image on Pinterest:

 2 Comments